giorgiovilardo/adventOfCode2024/README.md

 ## Day 3

 Part one: pretty easy with regexes, I wonder if a parser combinator/ast parser would have been easier

+An easy command parser can be extracted to fix part one and part two and do everything with one pass.